-Occasionally this story ends happily when the bike is found, often thanks to a helpful and well-connected local community.
+Occasionally this story ends happily when the bike is found, often thanks to a helpful local community.
 Some stubborn long-term travelers replace their bike and gear and keep going!
 Others simply go home in sadness and disappointment.

 It’s rare, but bike theft does sometimes happen to tourers and bikepackers, and many of us worry about it.
 Some of the most common questions I get from new bikepackers are “What do I do with my bike at night while camping?” and “Should I lock my bike when I go into a store?
-What’s the best bike lock for touring?”
+What’s the best bike lock for bikepacking?”

 One thing we all have in common as bike travelers: we don’t want to carry extra weight or spend time fiddling every time we stop to buy a snack.
 This is why experienced bike travelers have a whole arsenal of techniques we use to discourage theft in subtle and easy ways.
 I’ll lay them all out for you below, along with recommendations for some good lightweight bike locks perfect for bikepacking and touring.